-Reserve Services at the MSE Library support Electronic Reserves for online and face-to-face courses in several academic divisions: Advanced Academic Programs, Carey Business School, Engineering for Professionals, Krieger Arts and Sciences, School of Education, and Whiting School of Engineering.
+Reserve Services at the MSE Library support Electronic and Physical Reserves for courses in several academic divisions: Advanced Academic Programs, Carey Business School, Engineering for Professionals, Krieger School of Arts and Sciences, School of Education, and Whiting School of Engineering.

 Whether you are teaching an online or a face-to-face course, consider Electronic Reserves for easy electronic access to your readings.
 If you are teaching a face-to-face course at the Homewood campus, consider Physical Reserves for access to books and videos from the Library's Service Desk.
 We also work with staff at the Libraries at the Columbia, DC, and Montgomery campuses to support physical reserves for face-to-face courses based at those campuses.

 All services are initiated upon request from course faculty.

 Are you wondering how to submit your course requests to Reserves?
 Reserves staff’s favorite submission format is a syllabus, sent to email@example.com.
 Organized with full citations and assignment dates, the syllabus allows staff to find assignment sources quickly and prioritize your earliest assignments.
 You may not see all of your readings and sources appear on electronic reserve and book reserve indexes by the beginning of the semester, but your syllabus allows us to stay organized and continue to add new readings and sources ahead of assignment dates.

 The following snapshot illustrates the information we look for on a syllabus.
 Please note the clear separation of the citations to enhance legibility, by numbering and through the use of whitespace.